Saturday, 28 June 2025

 The earth has always been in a state of flux.
 Conditions were originally unrecognisably different from anything we experience today and would have been lethal to contemporary life forms.
 Changes have come in the form of cataclysms: asteroid impacts, massive volcanic events, the collisions of continents, soaring and plummeting temperatures, orbital changes for both the earth and moon… There have been periods of relative stability too, when the various forces that circulate energy round the world have been in balance: but only until the next catastrophe.
 The idea that the state of the world is pretty much a given, roughly what it is now, is an illusion deriving from our ignorance of the deep past.

 Climate directly impacts human history, including pestilences, famines, migrations, the economy, the winners and losers of political struggles and so on.
 So for example, a wetter climate across Central Asia allowed the hordes more fodder for their horses and enabled repeated incursions Westward into Europe: a period of stable warmth supported the crops that underpinned Roman prosperity and expansion: rainfall promoted the rise of South American civilisations and droughts led to their fall.
-However this requires more nuance than Frankopan always gives.
+However this requires more nuance than many recent historians have given us.
 Why for example did the Romans succeed in benefitting from the Roman Warm Period in ways that their many rivals, Etruscans, Persians, Carthaginians, Dacians, did not?
 Was it military might?
 Or better administration?
 Or those beautifully engineered aqueducts that enabled the expansion of Roman cities?
 Or why did a grassier steppe enable the Mongols to spread West, but did not lead to Europe spreading East?
 What were the cultural differences that set Eastern expansion against Western defensiveness?

 These questions militate against pure climatic determinism, thus putting human agency back into the mix.
 Was one people better organised, or more adaptable, or technologically or culturally better resourced than another, to resist adverse conditions and benefit from favourable ones?
 Like other forms of fatalism, climatic determinism robs us of decision.
 As it defines human strategies and policies for making the most of the conditions we inhabit, this enquiry – how we deal with the conditions that confront us - is of first importance.